dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/httpsys.md

 * Configure URLs and ports to listen on

   By default ASP.NET Core binds to `http://localhost:5000`.
-To configure URL prefixes and ports, you can use the `UseUrls` extension method, the `urls` command-line argument or the `UrlPrefixes` property on [HttpSysOptions](https://github.com/aspnet/HttpSysServer/blob/rel/2.0.0/src/Microsoft.AspNetCore.Server.HttpSys/HttpSysOptions.cs).
-The preceding code example shows use of `UrlPrefixes`.
+To configure URL prefixes and ports, you can use the `UseUrls` extension method, the `urls` command-line argument, or the `UrlPrefixes` property on [HttpSysOptions](https://github.com/aspnet/HttpSysServer/blob/rel/2.0.0/src/Microsoft.AspNetCore.Server.HttpSys/HttpSysOptions.cs).
+The preceding code example uses `UrlPrefixes`.

   An advantage of `UrlPrefixes` is that you get an error message immediately if you try to add a prefix that is formatted wrong.
-If you don't need SSL, an advantage of `UseUrls` is that you can more easily switch between Kestrel and HttpSys.
-(You can't use SSL with `UseUrls` and Kestrel.)
+An advantage of `UseUrls` is that you can more easily switch between Kestrel and HttpSys.
+(But this applies only if you don't use SSL, because you can't use SSL with `UseUrls` and Kestrel.)

   If you use both `UseUrls` and `UrlPrefixes`, the settings in `UrlPrefixes` override the ones in `UseUrls`.
 For more information, see [Hosting](../../fundamentals/hosting.md).